rezmoss/sbomlyze/README.md

 - Key findings
 - Added/removed packages grouped by type (in collapsible sections)
 - Drift summary, dependency depth, and policy violations

+#### HTML Format

+Generates a single self-contained HTML file (inline CSS and JavaScript, no external assets) suitable for emailing to auditors or attaching to a release.
+Includes the statistics dashboard, dependency tree, drift summary, and — when `--compliance` is set — the embedded compliance report.

 #### Patch Format